swa74/nodejs-pool/README.md

 Important Info
 ==================
 Many thanks to MoneroOcean for his job.

-Basic system is forked from last single coin config:
+Basic system is forked from last single coin repository:
 * https://github.com/MoneroOcean

-Coin configs, base.sql and deployments are modified to use from deployment scripts
+Coin configs, base.sql and deployments are modified by me to use from deployment scripts

 Pool Design/Theory
 ==================